simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jan 18-Jan 20 2025
+Solar Radiation Storm Forecast for Jan 19-Jan 21 2025

-              Jan 18  Jan 19  Jan 20
+              Jan 19  Jan 20  Jan 21
-S1 or greater   15%     15%     15%
+S1 or greater   10%     10%     10%

-Rationale: There is a slight chance for S1 (Minor) or greater solar radiation storms over 18-20 Jan due to multiple complex regions on the visible disk.
+Rationale: There is a slight chance for S1 (Minor) or greater solar radiation storms over 19-21 Jan due to multiple complex regions on the visible disk.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24 hours.
-The largest was at Jan 17 2025 1335 UTC.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Jan 18 2025 0058 UTC.

-Radio Blackout Forecast for Jan 18-Jan 20 2025
+Radio Blackout Forecast for Jan 19-Jan 21 2025

-              Jan 18        Jan 19        Jan 20
+              Jan 19        Jan 20        Jan 21
 R1-R2           70%           70%           70%
-R3 or greater   30%           30%           30%
+R3 or greater   25%           25%           25%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a chance for R3 (Strong), over 18-19 Jan due to multiple complex regions on the visible disk.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are like, with a slight chance for R3 (Strong), over 19-21 Jan due to the flare potential of multiple complex regions on the visible disk.

 ```